stuartses/design-patterns-javascript/README.md

 # Simple RPG Game: Design Patterns in Action
-This repository was created as an exercise to learn about Design Patterns with JavaScript.
+This repository was created as an exercise to learn about design patterns in JavaScript.

 ## Install
 ```